28left/descriptive_set_theory/shoenfield.md

 	A^M(\alpha) \iff A(\alpha).
 $$

-Absoluteness can be extended and relativized in a straightforward manner to predicates analytical in some $\gamma \in \Baire \cap M$.
+Absoluteness can be extended and relativized in a straightforward manner with respect to some $\gamma \in \Baire \cap M$.

 All arithmetic predicates are absolute, since all quantifiers are natural number quantifiers.
 Shoenfield absoluteness extends this absoluteness to $\Sigma^1_2$ and $\Pi^1_2$ predicates.